jnlon/recbinfi/README.md

 ```

 Note that when using `recbinfi` for file-recovery purposes, it is ideal to use
-it from a path on a **seperate device**, since there is a chance that the files
+it from a path on a **separate device**, since there is a chance that the files
 it recovers will overwrite other recoverable data on the disk.

 ### Caveats

-- PDF files with more than one EOF marker will likely no be recovered correctly.
+- PDF files with more than one EOF marker will probably not be recovered correctly.
 See [this StackOverflow post](http://stackoverflow.com/questions/11896858/does-the-eof-in-a-pdf-have-to-appear-within-the-last-1024-bytes-of-the-file/29489874#29489874).

 # TODO